galoistom/notes/lecture note/代数学1 note.md

 **Lemma**: $\phi:G\rightarrow H$ a homomorphism, then $\phi(G)$ and $ker(\phi):=\phi ^{-1}(1_{H})=\{ g\in G:\phi(g)=1_{H} \}$ are subgroup of $H$ and $G$ (ni fact, these subgroups are all normal).
 Moreover, $\phi ^{-1}(h)$ is a coset of $ker$ on $G$.

-# Isomorphism Theorem, composition series, hölder theorem
+# Isomorphism Theorem, composition series, Hölder theorem
 **Theorem** 1: $\phi :G\rightarrow H$ homomorphism.
 Then $ker(\phi)\triangleleft G$, and $G / ker(\phi)\simeq \phi(G)$.

 *Proof*: Define a map $\psi:G /ker(\psi)\rightarrow \phi(G)$, $g\cdot ker(\phi)\mapsto \phi(g)$.
 We first check $\psi$ is well defined: In fact, if $g,g'$ are in the same coset, suppose $g'=gk$, $k\in ker(\phi)$, then $\phi(g')=\phi(g)\cdot \phi(k)=\phi(g)$.
 It is also clear that it is indeed a homomorphism.